-When medical professionals and entities provide negligent care and treatment that causes patient injuries, all responsible parties should be held accountable.
-We trust hospitals, clinics, doctors, and nurses to provide competent, safe, and effective medical care.
+When medical professionals and entities provide negligent care and treatment that causes patient injuries, all responsible parties should be held accountable for their medical malpractice.
+We trust hospitals, clinics, doctors, medical professionals, and nurses to provide competent, safe, and effective medical care.
 We also expect to be fully informed of our medical rights and all risks and side effects associated with medical treatment, procedures, and pharmaceuticals.
 Unfortunately, when hospitals decide to put profits ahead of high-quality care and medical professionals provide substandard treatment, patients’ health and well-being are put at risk.

 If you or a loved one has been injured as a result of medical malpractice, the attorneys at Tiano O’Dell, PLLC, can help.
 You may not know if your injuries are the result of negligent medical care, and that’s okay.
-Our attorneys are experienced medical malpractice attorneys, and they provide free consultations and case evaluations.
+Our medical malpractice attorneys are experienced, and they provide free consultations and case evaluations.
 We will meet with you, talk with you about your medical care experience, and go over your injuries and damages.
 Our attorneys will also answer any questions that you have and discuss your potential legal recovery options.

 Why Choose Us?

 - Our Charleston, West Virginia personal injury attorneys know that negligent medical care can cause severe health problems, require follow-up treatment and surgeries, and result in significant medical bills.
 We know that you and your family might be facing other challenges as well, and we want to help.
 We will manage all of the legal aspects of your medical malpractice claim so that you can focus on your family and your recovery.

 - Our law firm is committed to giving back to our community and helping injured clients in Charleston and across West Virginia get the legal results and remedies they deserve.
 We provide personalized legal services to every client, and our attorneys are available to communicate with and support our clients throughout the legal process.